 Why You Should Hire an ECM AC Technician to Install Your AC

-We will educate you on your current AC system, inform you about your AC options and explain in detail any issues you may have with your current system or ductwork.
-Most homes today have ductwork that is undersized, restricting the needed airflow to achieve the rated SEER and efficiency.
+We will educate you on your current AC system, inform you about your AC options and explain any issues you may have with your current system or ductwork.
+For example, most homes today have undersized ductwork, restricting the needed airflow to achieve the rated SEER and efficiency.

-If you upgrade your AC unit from a 9 to a 16 your energy consumption will decrease by about 30%.
+If you upgrade your AC unit from a 9 to a 16, your energy consumption will decrease by about 30%.
 This could amount to as much as a $300 savings per year.
 ECM AC technicians recommend getting an AC with at least a 16 SEER rating.

 SEER Rating: The Importance of AC Maintenance (AC Tune-Ups)

-Your SEER rating can change depending on the way you take care of your air conditioner.
-If you don’t get regular maintenance for your AC the overall efficiency will decrease by about 5 % per year.
-ECM AC technicians recommend that you get two AC Tune-Ups per year to make sure your AC is working efficiently and your SEER rating remains intact.
-The SEER rating will drop as the efficiency of your air conditioner drops.
+Your SEER rating can change depending on how you take care of your air conditioner.
+If you don’t get regular maintenance for your AC, the overall efficiency will decrease by about 5 % per year.
+ECM AC technicians recommend getting two AC Tune-Ups annually to ensure your AC works efficiently and your SEER rating remains intact.